Fluidity of motifs in Saeb Tabrizi's poetry and Indian style (A case study of Cypress and Cuckoo motif)

 1 Assistant Professor in Persian Language and Literature, Language and Linguistics center, Sharif University of technology

-2 Assistant Professor of Persian Language and Literature, Faculty of Literature and Humanities, University of Tehran
+2 Assistant Professor of Persian Language and Literature, Faculty of Literature and Humanities, University of Tehran, Tehran, Iran.

 10.22059/jpl.2023.351034.2123